 The R-MA Middle School has a college-prep focus.
 Academics are challenging, yet teachers are supportive and available.
 The goal is to make students love learning.

-The Middle School day and boarding students follow the same schedule as the Upper School.
+The Middle School day and boarding students follow schedule that is very similar to the Upper School's.
 Regular class days have seven periods of 45 minutes each.
 Each week also has two block days when the classes are 90 minutes each; the first block day has classes 1, 3, 5, and 7 and the second day has classes 2, 4, and 6.

-Monday through Thursday a 35-minute tutorial session is scheduled for everyone after lunch.
+Monday through Friday, a 30- to 35-minute tutorial session is scheduled for everyone.
 Tutorial may be assigned by a teacher if a student has not turned in work, or students may attend voluntarily to ask for extra help.
 Other students use it as monitored study time to reduce their homework load.